zowe/docs-site/docs/extend/extend-apiml/websocket.md

 ## Limitations

 Different HTTP status code errors may result.
 The WebSocket session starts before the session between the Gateway and the service starts.
-When a failure occurs when connecting to a service, the WebSocket session terminates with a WebSocket close code anda description of the failure rather than an HTTP error code.
+When a failure occurs when connecting to a service, the WebSocket session terminates with a WebSocket close code and a description of the failure rather than an HTTP error code.